Conditions and symptoms

 HSE article for Conditions and symptoms

 Reflux is where some of the contents in your baby's tummy leak back up into their mouth.
-This is different from vomiting.
-Reflux is common and can affect up to 40% of babies.
-Learn more about the signs and symptoms of reflux.
+Your baby may spit up milk during feeds or refuse to feed.
+It is different to vomiting.

-Colic is the name for excessive crying in a baby who appears to be healthy.
-Colic in babies can be very distressing.
-Find tips on how to help a baby with colic.
+Colic is the name for excessive crying in a baby who appears to be healthy and can be very distressing.
+It's a common problem that affects up to 1 in 5 babies.

 Croup is a common virus in young children.
 It affects their airways and can cause a cough, raspy breath and fever.